 Cristo Rey Fort Worth High School is a learning community that educates young people of limited economic means to become men and women of purpose and service.
 Through a rigorous college preparatory curriculum, integrated with a relevant work study experience, students graduate ready to succeed in college and in life.

-The Summer Training Institute will prepare the 125 freshmen for the Corporate Work Study (CWSP) positions they will hold during the 2018-2019 school year.
-JLFW’s funds will provide the three-week training, as well as orientation for students and their CWSP mentors.
+The Summer Training Institute prepared the 84 freshmen for the Corporate Work Study (CWSP) positions they will hold during the 2018-2019 school year.
+JLFW’s funds provided the three-week training, as well as orientation for students and their CWSP mentors.
 The funds will also cover the transportation costs associated with students doing on-site orientations before the school year begins.
-JLFW funds will support only secular activities.
-JLFW volunteers will assist with the Summer Training Institute and work as mentors for the students during the school year.
+JLFW volunteers assisted with the Summer Training Institute and work as mentors for the students during the school year.